Golf: Popularity

 In 2005, Golf Digest calculated that the countries with the most golf courses per capita, in order, were: Scotland, New Zealand, Australia, Ireland, Canada, Wales, the United States, Sweden, and England (countries with fewer than 500,000 people were excluded).

 The number of courses in other territories has increased, an example of this being the expansion of golf in China.
 The first golf course in China opened in 1984, but by the end of 2009, there were roughly 600 golf courses in China.
 For much of the 21st century, the development of new golf courses in China has been officially banned (with the exception of the island province of Hainan), but the number of courses had nonetheless tripled from 2004 to 2009; the "ban" has been evaded with the government's tacit approval simply by not mentioning golf in any development plans.

 In the United States, women made up 25 percent of golfers in 2021, which was up from 19 percent since 2011 and junior female golfers account for 35 percent or 1.1 million golfers.

 In the United States, the number of people who play golf twenty-five times or more per year decreased from 6.9 million in 2000 to 4.6 million in 2005, according to the National Golf Foundation.
 The NGF reported that the number who played golf at all decreased from 30 to 26 million over the same period.

 In February 1971, astronaut Alan Shepard became the first person to golf anywhere other than on Earth.
 He smuggled a golf club head and two golf balls on board Apollo 14 in order to play golf on the Moon.
 He attached the head to a tool for collecting rock samples, and attempted two drives.
 He shanked the first attempt, but it is estimated his second went 40 yd.

 Golf courses worldwide

-As of 2019, the United States has the highest number of golf courses—as much as 43% of the total—and combined with second placed Japan together account for a majority (51%) of golf courses worldwide.
+As of 2019, the United States has the highest number of golf courses—as much as 43% of all courses in the world—and combined with second placed Japan together account for a majority (51%) of golf courses worldwide.
 Below is a table stating the number of golf courses in countries: